antoniobruto/PSIMiner/README.md

 The binary of the tool is built in the "build" directory created by build.sh

+For TraceFiles:
+It is assumed that there is a time reference in column 1.

+The prefix of the name of the assertion file will be the name of the config file.

 **************************************************************************

 EXAMPLES: Examples are available at: